ajosedev/knowledge/zettel/20211103130241-module-federation-deep-dive.md

 - Improve DX without compromising UX
 - Works in any JS environment

+## Terminology
+Host: A webpack build that is initialised first during a page load.
+Not dependent on anything special, so it can change from page to page
+Remote: Another Webpack build, where part of it is being consumed by a 'host' Bidirectional host: Can act as either a 'host' or 'remote' Omnidirectional hosts: Acts as both a 'host' and 'remote' at once

 ## Deployment
 Federated modules are deployed like assets, not like servers.
 Since they are static JS files, they can be served through something like S3.